dmitryduev/DeepStreaks/readme.md

 telescope at the Palomar Observatory in California, United States.
 The system demonstrates 95-98% true positive rate while keeping the false positive rate below 1%, which significantly reduces human involvement in the streak identification process.
 The system is deployed and is adapted for usage within the ZTF Solar system framework.
-During its first month of operation, DeepStreaks discovered 10 near-Earth asteroids.
+As of February 1, 2019 DeepStreaks discovered 15 near-Earth asteroids.

 For details, please see Duev et al., MNRAS, 2019 (in prep.).